Stellenausschreibungen

 How to apply

-Please send your detailed application documents to Prof. Dr. Stefan Pickl,
+Please send your detailed application documents (CV and motivation letter) to Prof. Dr. Stefan Pickl,

 E-Mail: stefan.pickl@unibw.de